bhodrolok/TerrorDetect/README.md

 -  The project report is available [here](https://github.com/Bhodrolok/TerrorDetect/blob/main/CPSC571-ProjRep-G20.pdf).

 ### Installation and usage
-1. Either clone the [repository](https://github.com/bhodrolok/TerrorDetect.git) or download it from the main branch as a zip file.
+1. Either clone the [repository](https://github.com/bhodrolok/TerrorDetect.git) or download it from the main branch as a ZIP file.
+    - NB: If going with the former method, [Git](https://www.git-scm.com/downloads) is required.
     - ![image](https://github.com/bhodrolok/TerrorDetect/assets/51386657/294342b0-590f-49d2-95df-af56e472fb7c)
-3. Unzip and extract the downloaded file to a folder somewhere in your local drive.
+2. Unzip and extract the ZIP file to a folder somewhere in your local drive.
+    - If cloned, skip this step.
-4. Navigate to the extracted folder.
+3. Navigate to the extracted/cloned folder.
-   - If cloned from step 1, navigate to the same folder.
+    - Unless changed, it should be 'TerrorDetect'
-6. Open a command line in this folder and run:
+5. Open a terminal in this new folder and run the following command:
    ```console
     $ pip install -r requirements.txt
    ```

-_Brief explanation of files_
+### Quick rundown of the files
-- 'combiner.py': Simply combines all csv files into one singular complete dataset.
+- [combiner.py](./combiner.py): Utility module for combining all the gathered `.csv` files into a singular dataset.
-- 'datasetcreator.py': Program designed to generate individual datasets consisting of 10 tweets per keyword (as defined in the program as a keyword of commonly used extermists)
+- [datasetcreator.py](./datasetcreator.py): Module for generating _individual_ datasets consisting of 10 tweets per keyword
+    - as defined in the program as a keyword of commonly used extermists
-- 'naivebayes1.py': Program for Multinomial Naive Bayes and Logistic Regression classification models.
-Performs tweet cleanup/preprocessing and visualizes results (confustion matrix and accuracy prediction scores).
+- [naivebayes1](./naivebayes1.py): Module which uses [Multinomial Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Multinomial_naive_Bayes) and [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) classification models.
+    - Also performs tweet cleanup and preprocessing as well as visualizes the results
+        - confustion matrix and accuracy prediction scores
-- 'rforest.py': Same as above but uses Random Forest Classification as the model instead.
+- [rforest.py](./rforest.py): Same as above but uses the [Random Forest](https://en.wikipedia.org/wiki/Random_forest) Classification model instead.
-- 'svm1.py': Uses Simple Vector Classification with the same method of generating the results and visualization.
+- [svm.py](./svm.py): Uses [Simple Vector Classification](https://en.wikipedia.org/wiki/Support_vector_machine) with the same method of generating the results and visualization.